nadyavoynich/Instacart/README.md

 * "train": training data supplied to participants (~131k orders)
 * "test": test data reserved for machine learning competitions (~75k orders)

+In the 'orders' table, "train" and "test" identify the last order for every user, and are randomly split between train and test.
+They are "future data", but only on a per-user basis (e.g., the last order for user X might be earlier than the first order for user Y).

 ## Setup & Requirements

 ## Methodology